blabbertabber/blabbertabber/benchmarks/README.md

 > Best for audio that originated from video or includes multiple speakers.
 Ideally the audio is recorded at a 16khz or greater sampling rate.
 This is a premium model that costs more than the standard rate.

+Note: Google seems to have an affinity for identifying only 2 speakers; we tested the 4 speaker meeting ES2011d, and, when we didn't specifically configure 4 speakers, Google found only two.

 ```bash
 gcloud auth application-default login
 curl -s -H "Content-Type: application/json" \